hossbeast/fab/doc/ff.md

 ## use

-Allows a module to import rules and formulas from a language/template
+Apply rules and formulas from a model to the current module.

 (Those rules are applied to *this* module)

-ex. use C           // apply rules for building c sources to this module
+ex. use C           // apply rules/formulas for building c sources to this module

-## require
+## import

 Declare a module-level dependency between the current module and another module.
 The other module may be a child module, or a directory that is found by index/extern lookup